tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/iOS_API_Deep_Dives/Integrate_a_WatchKit_App_Built_in_Xcode.md

 ## Create an Apple Watch Application

-**Using Studio**

-To create an Apple Watch application:

-1. Open the project's `tiapp.xml` file in the Overview tab.

-2. Under the _Apple watchOS 2 App_ section, click **Create New...**

-3. A dialog will prompt you for the name of the application.
-Enter a name for the watch application, then click **OK**.

-Studio will generate a new Xcode WatchKit project in the Titaniuim project's `extensions` folder and updates the `ios extensions` element in the `tiapp.xml` file.
-Open the Xcode project's `<NAME>.xcodeproj` to start developing the watch application.

 **Using the CLI**

 To create an Apple Watch application, run the following command from the Titanium project that will include the watch application: